pip-services/pip-services-docs/content/en/net/tutorials/data_microservice/step1.md

 ```

-Add a csproj files with the following lines to the next project folders:
+Now, we must add a csproj files with the following lines to the next project folders:

 **src/interface/Interface.csproj**